Daniel-Warner-X/notebook-ux-review/README.md

 # UX Reviews for Jupyter Notebooks

-This is a design experiment / prototype to illustrate the idea of HITL GenAI-powered UX reviews for Jupyter Notebooks.
+This is a design experiment illustrates the idea of HITL GenAI-powered UX reviews for Jupyter Notebooks.
 It shows a basic flow of upload file > get a review based on [this framework](https://github.com/instructlab/examples/blob/main/Notebook-UX-Review-Template.md).

 The next steps would likely be: